Averydimbulb79/GPCH_kanban/README.md

 ## Quick Access

-From Version 6.3, the count boxes are also navigation controls.
+The count boxes also function as navigation controls.

-Clicking a count box immediately opens the corresponding expanded column window.
+Clicking a count box immediately opens the corresponding expanded workspace.

 For example:

 `15 GUEST NOTES`

-opens the full GUEST NOTES workspace.
+opens the full GUEST NOTES window.

 Both navigation methods therefore perform the same action: